 How Hair Grows

 The root of the follicle is made of protein cells.
-These cells are created and fed by blood.
-The blood vessels help the cells to grow and multiply.
+These cells are created and fed by blood, which carries nutrients that the cells need to grow and multiply.

 As the cells multiply, the hair grows and pushes out of the follicle through the skin.
 The strand also passes through an oil gland — this makes the strands shiny and soft.
 In babies, this oil can also cause cradle cap.

-Individual strands of hair will go through two phases: one of growing and one of resting.
-These vary at times, which is why hair growth fluctuates (source).
+Individual strands of hair will go through two phases: one is a growing phase and the other is a resting phase.
+These vary in their timing, which is why overall hair growth fluctuates (source).

 Why Shave Your Baby’s Hair?

-It’s a common cultural practice around Asia to shave a baby’s hair when they are first born.
-Others might do it for religious reasons, or just for the desire that their baby’s hair grows in thicker and quicker, but this isn’t always the case.
+It’s a common cultural practice in parts of Asia and in some Latin American countries to shave a baby’s hair right after birth or in the first few months of life.
+Some people do it for religious reasons, as in the Hindu Mundan ritual.
+Others believe that their baby’s hair will grow back in thicker and quicker, but this isn’t always the case.

 When babies are born, their hair is typically thin and light — even if your peanut has a full head of it.
 These baby locks change into “mature” hair during the first year.

-When you shave your baby’s head, this removes the baby hair, and the “mature” locks will start to grow earlier than they may have done if left to Mother Nature.
+When you shave your baby’s head, this removes the baby hair, and the “mature” locks will start to appear earlier than they may have if left to Mother Nature.

 In doing so, and depending on the follicles, there is a chance the hair will come in thicker, but it’s not a given and it would have happened anyway, without shaving.